Corecii/Distance-TrackMusic/README.md

 ## Installation

 1. Install [Spectrum](https://github.com/Ciastex/Spectrum/releases)
-2. Open your Distance folder, then navigate to Distance_Data -> Spectrum -> Plugins
+2. Open your Distance folder, then navigate to Distance_Data -> Spectrum -> Plugins.
+Your Distance folder is likely located at `C:\Program File (x86)\Steam\steamapps\common\Distance`
 3. Download [TrackMusic](https://github.com/Corecii/Distance-TrackMusic/releases)
 4. Open the zip file and place the "CustomTrackMusic" folder inside the "Plugins" folder from step 2.

+---

+## Try It Out!

+The very short [Music Test](https://steamcommunity.com/sharedfiles/filedetails/?id=1901418583) level includes a custom global music track and a triggered music track.
+The music tracks are embedded in the level file and will play automatically if you have the mod installed.

 ---